Hydra Network Walkthrough

 hydrus allows the developer to take advantage of this powerful description by abstracting away the complexity of RDF and to work on the REST interface layer.

-hydra-agent interacts with one or more hydrus instances to represent and navigate resources for the sake of data consumption.
-The client-side tools in the ecosystem are basically any client that complies with Hydra’s specs, starting from the official Typescript implementation Heracles.ts and the hydra-python-agent.
+Hydra agent interacts with one or more hydrus instances to represent and navigate resources for the sake of data consumption.
+The client-side tools in the ecosystem are basically any client that complies with Hydra’s specs, starting from the official Typescript implementation Heracles.ts but also hydra-python-agent.

 The tools in the ecosystem works on top of a distributed architecture that is described below from its foundationals classes in the ORM to the interface layer.

 Table of contents

 - RDF and Hydra